Sizes="auto" pretty much requires width and height attributes

 - There are a number of ways that a loaded resource’s natural dimensions can affect the layout dimensions of its

-. - The value of
+<img>. - The value of

-’s layout dimensions change, possibly triggering a new resource load. - A new resource will have new natural dimensions, which can affect the
+sizes=autoupdates whenever an<img>’s layout dimensions change, possibly triggering a new resource load. - A new resource will have new natural dimensions, which can affect the

-value, which may trigger a new resource load; the new resource will have new natural dimensions, which …&c.
+<img>’s layout dimensions, which will update thesizes=autovalue, which may trigger a new resource load; the new resource will have new natural dimensions, which …&c.

-, one-after-the-other, using this mechanism.Simon Pieters, who wrote the auto-sizes spec, made a few valiant and clever attempts to define all of the cases that could possibly trigger cyclical dependencies and work around them in ways that wouldn’t be too weird or noticeable for authors.
+sizes=auto was just: people coming up with corner cases that would load every single resource in a srcset, one-after-the-other, using this mechanism.Simon Pieters, who wrote the auto-sizes spec, made a few valiant and clever attempts to define all of the cases that could possibly trigger cyclical dependencies and work around them in ways that wouldn’t be too weird or noticeable for authors.
 But when the rubber hit the road and implementers started implementing, those workarounds didn’t hold up.
-Ultimately, ’twas decided that the only way forward was to make a clean cut: mandate that a loaded resource’s natural dimensions cannot affect its <img>
+Ultimately, ’twas decided that the only way forward was to make a clean cut: mandate that a loaded resource’s natural dimensions cannot affect its <img>’s layout in any way, ever, when sizes=auto is involved.
+Luckily, we have a fairly new feature that explicitly does exactly that: size containment.

 So now, this is in Chrome Canary’s UA stylesheet: